-Your notebook computer has built-in stereo speakers.
-See the section entitled "Audio devices" on page 44 for more information on these features.
-However, in addition to the integrated devices, the two audio ports on the front of the unit enable you to connect external audio input and output devices.
+Yournotebook computer offers built-in stereo speakers and a sub-woofer.
+See the section entitled "Audio" on page 28 for more information.
+In addition to the integrated devices, the two audio ports on the front of the unit enable you to connect external audio input and output devices.